AMEApp/TrillionShopifySDK/viewer/README.md

 ## 4. Edit trillion_viewer.liquid regarding your theme

+If your theme use flickity-slider, you can skip this step and go to part 5.

 - Go to the web page of a product where you added a thumbnail in step 1.a -> Open developer panel (CTRL + F12 on Windows or F12 on Mac) -> And find the class of a component, which is a wrapper for a gallery slides.
-In my theme, this class name is `product__media-list`
+In my theme, this class name is `product__media-list` (you will most likely have the same class if your site does not use a custom slider, so you can leave it unchanged and skip part 4)

 ![Find wrapper class](./_img/9.png)